The Project Management Maturity Matrix

-Project-based organisations have become more familiar over the last two decades, meaning the work they do is split into programmes of projects designed to deliver their organisational strategy.
+Project-based organisations have become more familiar, meaning they split work into programmes of projects designed to deliver their organisational strategy.
 Good management of these projects is essential to success.

-Equally important to individual project success is ensuring they carry out the right projects.
+Equally crucial to individual project success is ensuring they carry out the right projects.
 As project management author Bob Buttrick says in his book The Project Workout,

 Directing the individual project correctly will ensure it is done right.
 Directing all the projects successfully will ensure we are doing the right projects.

 Organisations have varying levels of expertise in the project management function.
-Many of these organisations realise that to be successful, a better approach to project management is necessary.
-As a result, methodologies such as PRINCE2 have become favoured, but this is just the first step.
-World-class project management needs much more.
+Many of these organisations realise that a better approach to project management is needed to be successful.
+As a result, methodologies such as PRINCE2 have become popular, but this is just the first step.
+World-class project management requires much more.

 The Project Management Maturity Matrix can help organisations improve their project management function.
 It is similar to the Capability Maturity Matrix used in software development.
 It helps organisations improve the maturity of their project management function along an evolutionary path, from ad hoc and disorganised processes to a mature, disciplined approach.